 In 2016, ACT- Autism Community Training received funding from the BC Ministry of Children and Family Development (MCFD) to support the implementation of the PACE Coaching Project and to serve as its administrative home.
 The PACE Coaching Project will update the community with new developments by posting on this page of the ACT website.

 The goal of PACE Coaching is to develop, implement, and evaluate an evidence-based parent coaching intervention for children aged 15 to 30 months who are at risk of, or diagnosed with, autism spectrum disorder (ASD).

-A research team housed at the University of British Columbia has partnered with researchers from the University of Alberta, University of Toronto, California State University-Davis, and Emory University to implement PACE Coaching in 16 communities across British Columbia.
-This is a 3-year research project which will end in March 2020.
+A research team housed at the University of British Columbia has partnered with researchers from the University of Alberta, University of Toronto, and the MIND Institute at the University of California-Davis to implement PACE Coaching in 16 communities across British Columbia.

 Agencies affiliated with the BC Association of Child Development and Intervention (BCACDI) were invited to join PACE Coaching as partners, along with Aboriginal agencies in the communities that agreed to participate.
 Agency staff were then identified by each agency to participate in the project.